hastec-fr/apash/doc/bash/fr/hastec/apash/commons-lang/StringUtils/splitAny.md

   # Apash
 </div>

-# StringUtils.split
+# StringUtils.splitAny

-Splits the provided text into an array.
+Splits the provided text into an array according to the multiple inputs strings.

 ## Overview

 Non array reference will be transformed to empty array.
-Splits the provided text into an array.
-Default separator is " " The separator is not included in the returned String array.
+Default separator is " "
+The separator is not included in the returned String array.
 Adjacent separators are treated as one separator.
 Leading and tailing separators are not considered.
+Strings are split in the order of the matching.

 ### Since:
-0.1.0
+0.2.0

 ### Authors:
 * Benjamin VARGIN